 About

-Youth Glass Camps introduces kids to working with glass through hands-on activities in glassblowing, flameworking with borosilicate, flameworking with soft glass, and fusing.
-Each session lasts a week, and there are multiple sessions for each of these glass disciplines during the summer months.
+Youth Glass Camps introduces kids and teens to working with glass through hands-on activities in glassblowing, flameworking with borosilicate and soft glass, and fusing.
+Each session lasts a week and takes place in studios that include the Hot Shop for glassblowing, the Flame Shop for flameworking, the Flat Shop for fusing, and the Cold Shop for coldworking processes such as polishing, sandblasting, cutting, and grinding.

 • Ages: 8–16 years old